 Con artists use Internet phone numbers to spoof local phone numbers.
 The local often trick people into thinking the call is from a local business, school or neighbor.
-Secondly, they could use a local exchange or choose a number close to your own.
-For example, if your number is 717-573-0736, the scammer might use 717-573-1234 or 717-573-0712.
-People answer local phone numbers more often than out of the area numbers in case it’s someone they know.
-Although most people don’t answer unknown numbers, the person might think they’re getting a call from their child’s school, a neighbor in need or their dry cleaner.
+Secondly, they may use a local exchange or choose a number close to your own.
+For example, if your number is 717-573-0736, the scammer might use 717-573-1234 or 717-573-0735.
+People answer local phone numbers in case it’s someone they know.
+Although most people don’t answer unknown phone numbers, the person might think they’re getting a call from their child’s school, doctor, or a neighbor in need.
 If you see a number you don’t recognize but could be important, you can use a white pages iPhone app or free reverse phone lookup app to search before picking up the call.
 You can return real calls right away.
 The Federal Communications Commission is urging the telecommunications industry to develop a stronger caller ID authentication system.